wahani/aoos/README.md

 ##
 ##     o   Bugfix in Class when constructing refClass with empty fields
 ##
+##     o   Updated behaviour of aoos classes.
+Leading '.' indicates a private member, all other names refer to public member
+##
+##     o   New function private to declare a member to be private regardless of name
+##
+##     o   Initialise method for aoos classes now properly passes arguments to init, so new can be used for initialisation
+##
+##     o   Updated vignettes
+##
 ## Changes in version 0.1.3:
 ##
-##     o   New class 'Private' to add restricted access to methods and fields
+##     o   New class 'Private' to add restricted access to methods and fields of reference classes
 ##
 ## Changes in version 0.1.2:
 ##